Compile-Time/yt-quick-actions/README.md

 - Add a remove button in playlists next to the more options button
 - Add a watch later button as an action under videos
 - Add a watch later button as an action in home page videos
+- Add a watch later button as an action in the subscriptions feed
 - Add a remove button for playlists being watched

+Having problems with the extension?
+See the [FAQ](#faq) section for more information.

 ## Changelog